pmcteixeira/book-notes/http-the-definitive-guide/http-the-definitive-guide.markdown

 _These book notes were taken to further my own learning and for quick reference.
 If you enjoy these notes, please [purchase the book](http://www.amazon.com/HTTP-Definitive-Guide-Guides/dp/1565925092)!_

-## Part 1 Mind Map (Chapters 1-4)
+## Part 1 Mind Map (Chapters 1 - 4)

 ![Part 1 Mind Map (Chapters 1-4)](assets/part_1.png)

 ## Chapter 1: Overview of HTTP

 _HTTP_ is the common language between _web browsers_, _web servers_ and related _web applications_.
-HTTP moves data reliably from web servers to web browsers, without worry about the flaws of internet data transmission.

 Web servers host web content, also referred as _web resources_.
+The simplest kind of web resources is static files stored in the web server's filesystem.
+They can be simple text files, HTML files, JPEG image files, AVI movie files, or any other file. _Resources can also be software programs that generate content on demand_.

+HTTP moves web content reliably from web servers to web browsers, without worry about the flaws of internet data transmission.
 Web servers provide web content upon request.
-The client sends a HTTP request and servers retrieve a HTTP response.
+The client sends a **_HTTP request_** and servers retrieve a **_HTTP response_**.

-The simplest kind of web resources is static files stored in the web server's filesystem.
-They can be simple text files, _HTML_ files, _JPEG_ image files, _AVI_ movie files, or any other file. **Resources can also be software programs that generate content on demand**.

 HTTP tags each data type being transferred with a label called _MIME type_.
 A MIME type is a text label, represented by a primary object type and a specific subtype, separated by a slash.
 There are hundreds of popular MIME types, here are a few: